knorrie/network-examples/bgp-contd/README.md

 ![BGP network with redundant paths](/bgp-contd/bgp-redundancy.png)

+Hint: print this picture so you can make notes on it and keep it in sight during the tutorial!

 In the picture, we see three networks, which are connected by several links that use the BGP protocol to exchange routing information.
 I've deliberately kept the internal structure of the networks as simple as possible.
  * `AS65000` and `AS65010`, the left and right network, have a redundant link between them.
 When properly configured, this should make it possible to do maintenance on either of the two connections (e.g. shutting down `R0` and `R10`, or just one of them, or the physical link in between) without any interruption of network traffic between the two networks.
  * The links between `R0` and `R10`, and between `R1` and `R11` are high bandwidth, low latency links.